davidly/m68/README.md

     * ms = milliseconds
     * DR C v1.3 has text in cp68.68k that indicates v1.2, but it ships with CP/M 68K v1.3
     * times on the 68008 are with CP/M 68K and include significant relocatable binary load times
-    * I haven't figured out how to use the modern g++ compiler to produce CP/M 68K binaries
     * much of the g++ e instruction count is consumed by division calculations
     * Forth is interpreted, not compiled.
     * f83.68k won't load on my CP/M 68K device.
 The start address is 0x500, which is reserved on that machine.
 There is a documented hack available, but it changes performance.